giantswarm/docs/src/content/ui-api/gsctl/create-kubeconfig.md

   config file.
 Credentials will be included.
 The file will contain only one user, one cluster, and one context.
 When this option is used, the default kubectl config file is not altered.
+- `--kubie`: Launch the kubectl context in a new shell using `kubie` binary
 - `--tenant-internal`: This option sets whether an internal endpoint should be used to access Kubernetes API.
 - `--force`: Always overwrite existing files without prompt when using `--self-contained`.